Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 > All the power inputs are **NOT** isolated.
 This means that if you connect the DuetScreen to a mainboard via USB or UART, the screen and the mainboard should share a common ground.
 The easiest way to do this is to power the screen from the mainboard.
 If you do not do this, you may damage the DuetScreen or the mainboard.
 {.is-warning}

 The DuetScreen can be powered in the following ways:
-- **5V_IN**: This is the recommended method.
+- **5V_IN**: This is the recommended method when connecting over USB or WIFI.
-- **USB-C**: Relies on the connected host/device to supply sufficient power.
+- **USB-C**: This is fine when using WIFI.
 - **UART5**: This is a legacy method for compatibility with PanelDue wiring.
 It is not recommended for new installations.

 ## USB Ports
 The DuetScreen has two USB ports:

-**USB-A**: This port is also a host port.
+**USB-A**: This port is a host port.
+- Its primary purpose if for USB Flash drives to be conencted, currently for software upgrades and potentially for print files in the future.
-- It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives.
+- It is possible to use it to connect to a Duet3D mainboard, or external wifi module as well.

 **USB-C**: This port can be a host or device port.
-- It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives in host mode.
+- It can be used to connect to a Duet3D mainboard in host mode
+- It is possible to use it to add and external wifi modules or USB flash drives in host mode (although the USB A port may be easier)
 - It can be used to connect to a PC in device mode for software debugging.
 - It can be used to power the DuetScreen in either mode (assuming the attached device/host is able to supply power).